This is the first post in a series of posts on educated consumerism. To read the second post in this series, click here.

 Here are ways YOU can help shift the tide.
 Are you with me?! :)

 - Shop Local.
-Seek out local produce and products from farmer's markets, craft fairs or local ma and pa shops.
+Seek out local produce and products from farmer's markets, craft fairs, or local ma and pa shops.
 This not only ensures you're getting the freshest ingredients, it also benefits the environment (shorter distance traveled) and strengthens the local economy.
-It's also really cool knowing exactly where your products are coming from, meeting the makers, learning their stories, and supporting the community.
+It's also awesome knowing where your products are coming from, meeting the makers, learning their stories, and supporting your community.

 - Educate Yourself.
-Find out exactly what's in your food, your products, your clothes, everything (you didn't think those perfect blue jean dyes were natural and good for you and the environment, right?!).
+Find out exactly what's in your food, your products, your clothes, everything—you didn't think those perfect blue jean dyes were natural and good for you and the environment did you?!
 Look into the practices of your favorite brands.
 Knowledge is power.
-The more you know, the more you can demand a change.
-So what are you waiting for?
-The answers are only a google search away ;)
+The more you know, the more you can demand change.
+So, what are you waiting for?
+The answers are only a google search away!

 - Start a Conversation.
 Share what you learn with others.
 Start conversations to get the people you know talking and thinking about where their products are coming from, how they're made, and what happens to them when they leave you.
 Ponder the whole lifecycle of your purchases.
 For instance, what happens to all those plastic bottles once you send them to a recycling center, or what's the lifecycle of a pair of jeans?

 - Strike a Balance.
 We can't remove every bad product or company from our lives overnight.
 That can be insanely overwhelming (and draining!), which is the complete opposite of what we're trying to do here.
 Make a list of the key items and principles that are most important to you and begin there.
 One by one, you'll make it through your list.
 When I first started on this path, I tried to change everything quickly and nearly drove myself (and my family) crazy.
 But eventually, I found my balance; one that feels right to me and makes me happy at the end of the day.
 I encourage you to do the same, to research your own choices and create your own journey.
 The path is there for you to explore.